In PART ONE we covered: writer friends and having a thick skin.

 So what’s in store for part two?

-So the first thing on my list for today is that authors need patience.
+The first thing on the list is that authors need patience.

 DO NOT RUSH A BOOK!
 EVER.